exhibition statement

 Nature is ever changing.
 Never more so than today.
 Yet the increasingly ephemeral state of our remaining wild places can be documented — and remembered.
 The photograph provides us a way to preserve not only a moment in the woods, but to serve as a voice for those same wild places that no longer exist.

-Drew Harkey began recording these lost landscapes as an archaeologist.
-At first, his photography was unintentional; he only snapped shots as a way to capture patterns he sensed from the forest.
-But over time he realized that these images were really the only way to return — because an archaeologist is called in to make sure a road, industrial park or housing development can move forward.
+I began recording these lost landscapes as an archaeologist.
+At first, my photography was unintentional; I only snapped shots as a way to capture patterns I sensed from the forest.
+But over time I realized that these images were really the only way to return — because an archaeologist is called in to make sure a road, industrial park or housing development can move forward.
 After he leaves, the bulldozers follow.

-Today, Drew documents places endangered and preserved, hoping to show the same essence found in both — hoping to demonstrate the value of all wild places regardless their legislated fate.
-His work, then, is an epitaph, a plea and a celebration.
-And, most especially, an opportunity to share with others those exceptional moments when he has witnessed Nature as artist.
+I began to document places endangered and preserved, hoping to show the same essence found in both — hoping to demonstrate the value of all wild places regardless their legislated fate.
+This exhibition, then, is an epitaph, a plea and a celebration.
+And, most especially, an opportunity to share with others those exceptional moments when I have witnessed Nature as artist.

 exhibition